onyiebaby/airbnb-clone-project/README.md

 - A booking belongs to one property and one user.
 - A property can have many reviews.
 - A payment is linked to a single booking.

+## Feature Breakdown

+- **User Management**
+  Handles user registration, login, and authentication.
+Users can sign up as guests to book properties or as hosts to list their own properties.

+- **Property Management**
+  Allows hosts to add, edit, and manage property listings.
+Each property includes details such as title, location, price, and availability.

+- **Booking System**
+  Enables guests to book available properties for specific dates.
+The system ensures that properties cannot be double-booked.

+- **Reviews & Ratings**
+  Lets guests leave feedback on properties they stayed in.
+Reviews help future guests make informed decisions and improve trust on the platform.

+- **Payment Integration**
+  Processes payments securely for property bookings.
+This ensures smooth transactions between guests and hosts.